 As necessary, the Chair may convene teleconferences periodically for the purpose of quickly addressing and resolving open issues and tracking action items and deliverables.

 The Chair is responsible for producing an agenda at least 24 hours in advance of each call, posting it along with the call details to the mailing list, and causing minutes of the call to be posted promptly after the call.

 A public IRC channel should be available to complement/coordinate teleconference discussion.
 However, the IRC conversation is not necessarily part of the record: it must be stated on the teleconference as an IRC message is not necessarily a sufficient communication to the others on the teleconference.

 The working group will have a day face to face meeting in October 2001.
 Meeting notice, advance agenda, and posting of minutes shall follow W3C timing rules.

 W3C promotes an open working environment.
 Whenever possible, technical decisions should be made unencumbered by intellectual property right (IPR) claims.
 W3C's policy for intellectual property is set out in section 1.5 of the W3C Process document.

 Members of the XML Key Management Working Group and any other Working Group constituted within the XML Key Management Activity are expected to disclose any intellectual property they have in this area.
 Any intellectual property essential to implement specifications produced by this Activity must be at least available for licensing on a royalty-free basis.
-At the suggestion of the Working Group, and at the discretion of the Director of W3C, technologies may be accepted if they are licensed on reasonable, non-discriminatory terms.

 Members disclose patent and other IPR claims by sending email to the publicly archived WG list and the archived patent issues list (that is readable by W3C Members and the W3C team): firstname.lastname@example.org.
 Members must disclose all IPR claims to this mailing list but they may also copy other recipients.